giavinh79/GymTrackApiV2/README.md

 Spring Boot server to be deployed on AWS Lightsail and will use [Supabase](https://supabase.com/) for a fully-managed PostgreSQL cloud instance.

-## Other To Dos

-Maybe look into Hexagonal Architecture (for fun) https://www.youtube.com/watch?v=ujb_O6myknY&t=287s
+## TO DOs development

+- Tech debt: Create join table `exercise_image` between `exercise`and `image` as right now, exercises can only support a single image
+- Move UserRoutine controller location
+- Compress and then store exercise images on AWS S3 rather than use wiki URLs
-Maybe use something like `hashid` - (convert ids to more obscured but decryptable integer)
+- Maybe use something like `hashid` - (convert ids to more obscured but decryptable integer)

+## For fun

+Maybe look into Hexagonal Architecture https://www.youtube.com/watch?v=ujb_O6myknY&t=287s